-Delivering an enriching programme to develop the young players as both football players and people, remains one of our Academy’s main priorities.
-The content of the programme we deliver is crucial to succeed in developing players for our first team.
-The Academy syllabus is periodised annually, to ensure the outcomes are determined by our deliberate practice across the multi-disciplinaries.
-We also take pride in developing our Academy staff via internal and external support, as we believe possessing the best staff is integral to our success.
+Delivering an enriching programme to develop young players as both football players and people, remains one of our academy’s main priorities.
+The content of the programme we deliver is crucial to the success of developing players for our first team.
+The academy syllabus is periodised annually, to ensure the outcomes are determined by our deliberate practice across the multi-disciplinaries.
+We also take pride in developing our academy staff via internal and external support, as we believe possessing the best staff is integral to our success.

 Youth Development Phase

-The Youth Development Phase is the middle of our Academy journey and a time where players will be transitioning between schools.
+The Youth Development Phase is the middle of our academy journey and a time when players will be transitioning between schools.
 During this phase we aim to build on the competencies achieved in the Foundation Phase, exposing the players to the advanced topics within football.
 Players will begin to specialise in areas with the view of preparing them for the Professional Phase.

 Professional Development Phase

-The Professional Phase is the achieving stage of our Academy journey, building on the years of development and hard work to earn opportunities to forge a career into professional football.
-This phase includes the transition into full time football within our scholarship programme and the potential exposure to senior football.
-During this phase we also introduce players to other potential career paths to pursue within football, for example, coaching qualifications.
+The Professional Phase is the achieving stage of our academy journey, building on the years of development and hard work to earn opportunities to forge a career in professional football.
+This phase includes the transition into full-time football within our scholarship programme and the potential exposure to senior football.
+During this phase, we also introduce players to other potential career paths to pursue within football, for example, coaching qualifications.

 Sports Science and Medicine

 Shrewsbury Town Academy’s Sports Science & Medical Department acts as a Multi-disciplinary team which fulfils roles in the following areas; Physiotherapy, Sports Science, Strength & Conditioning and Nutrition.
-The knowledge and experience within the department is used to benefit player’s development, performance, treatment and rehabilitation as well as injury prevention.
+The knowledge and experience within the department are used to benefit players’ development, performance, treatment and rehabilitation as well as injury prevention.